jundalisay/reveal/content/_index.md

 ---

-<h4 style="">Annual Funding Projection</h4>
+<h4 style="">Investment Plan: Grant-to-Loan-to-Equity</h4>

 <small>
-A foreign impact investor has expressed interest in lending USD 1 million if we can attain a large cash flow.
-We aim to get it after 2030.
-Unpaid loans will be converted to equity which we expect before 2030.
+We advocate a grant-to-loan-to-equity model.
+Stakeholders give a small grant of $100 to $2,000 to start a community plot for their own benefit on year 1.
+If successful, subsequent years will be funded by loans.
+After 5-10 years, unpaid loans will be converted to equity

 Year | Needs